legendu-net/blog/misc/content/2019-02-11-spark-sql-tips.markdown

       path 'viewfs://...'
     )

-    :::SQL
     CREATE TABLE trans
         USING Parquet
         LOCATION '/path/to/table' AS
-    select * from some_table where id = 1
+    SELECT * FROM some_table WHERE id = 1

 ## References